San Diego Workplace Harassment Lawyers

 At the Law Office of George Gedulin, our San Diego workplace harassment attorneys have extensive legal experience and are well-versed in employment law.
 We can review your case, let you know what your options are, and explain in clear terms the steps involved in resolving your matter.
 We understand the adverse effects of harassment experienced on the job and the impacts it can have on your future and livelihood.
 That is why we will stand up for you, challenging your employer and exposing the illegal conduct happening within the company.
 We can work toward a fair and just outcome on your behalf.

-Learn more about how we can help with your claim by calling (858) 281-4605 or submitting an online contact form today.
+Learn more about how we can help with your claim by calling (858) 281-4605 or submitting an online contact form.
+Discuss your case with our San Diego workplace harassment lawyers today!

 What Is Harassment?